 Overuse of antibiotics has led to the emergence of antibiotic resistance among bacterial strains such as MRSA (multi-resistant Staphylococcus aureus).
 Resistance to antibiotics occurs when one bacterium in a population develops a mutation that enables it to avoid the effects of the antibiotic.
 This one bacterium then divides to form a new colony of resistant bacteria that are unaffected by the antibiotic.

-Food processing: taking raw ingredients and converting them to food fit for consumption.
+Food processing: taking raw ingredients/substrates and making food/products fit for consumption.

 Batch food processing: